hellohaptik/docs_haptik/docs/bot-builder/basic/chat-elements.md

  ![pickeroption](assets/bot-builder-chat-elements/formshsl12.png)

 **Picker** field is used when you want a user to select any one option from the given multiple options using the dropdown.
-Example, list of cities in India
+Example, list of cities in India.

 To configure a Picker field, you will have to provide following details -